Bennik2000/FtApp/README.md

 * Add Windows Phone and iOS support (I can't do this because i do not have a WP or Mac)

 ## Contributing
+If you want to work on this app you have to install Visual Studio 2015 Community Edition with the Xamarin package.

 * Please report any bugs which you can find.
 * If you have an idea please let me know.
 * You can try to work on the things which are listed in the TODO list